sagars007/starry-fox/README.md

 * How to use userChrome.css: https://www.userchrome.org/how-create-userchrome-css.html

 * For dark mode tooltips, [fx-autoconfig userChrome.js manager](https://github.com/MrOtherGuy/fx-autoconfig) must be setup.
-Dark mode theme matching tooltips codes in chrome/resources/userChrome.ag.css
+Codes for dark mode tooltips in chrome/resources/userChrome.ag.css

 * About config changes are optional.
 Modify with caution.